In the last chapter we went through the basic theories of managing colour in a digital imaging workflow.

 We went into some detail of the anatomy of a colour space – that each colour space has 3 defining characteristics – namely the colorants (primaries) used to mix all the other colours, the black/white points, and the tone characteristic curves.

 We considered colour spaces as boundaries for colour – they define what all the numbers from 0 to 255 mean for each colour, and there is no -1 and 256.
-So by defining the end points we are define the maximum achievable gamut in that colour space.
+So by defining the end points we are defining the maximum achievable gamut in that colour space.
 If we’re talking about a device profile – that is measured – i.e. we measure the most saturated colours, the darkest black, the brightest white, and all the colours in-between to come up with the profile.
 In an abstract colour space, we choose what the end points are.
 We’ll get into more detail about this today, and really convert all this theory into working practice.

 Making it work in practice